spardoel/Sign-language-recognition/Posts/2022-10-11_Sign_language_interpreter_blog_15.md

 Wow, what a journey.
 At the beginning of this project the goal was simply to classify static images of the sign language alphabet.
 Now, the program can identify sign language words in real time!

 In previous posts I talked about a research paper that inspired me to undetake this project.
 Unfortunately, I wasn't able to beat the performance of the research team who published the dataset.
 But then again, I didn't really try to do that...
-The dataset would have needed a lot of manual editing and as a wise man once said 'ain't nobody got time for that'.
+The dataset would have needed a lot of manual editing and as a wise person once said 'ain't nobody got time for that'.
 But seriously, the 100 word vocabulary I used gives a good overview of my approach and it demonstrates the program well.
 Certainly the code could be improved and sped up more, and I may come back and tinker with it from time to time, but for now I am happy to leave it as is.

 I have enjoyed this project and I hope you enjoyed reading it.